TheOdinProject/curriculum/javascript/path.md

 3. Using AJAX to Talk to Your Server
     /ajax.md
     AJAX is the missing link between a seamless client-side experience and your server-side code.
-4. PROJECT: AJAX and Forms
+4. PROJECT: AJAX for Forms and Infinite Scroll /project_ajax_forms.md
-    /project_ajax_forms.md
+    We'll play with using AJAX calls to an open API called the OMDB, creating a simple submission form and a movies display that never stops giving you movies when you scroll down.

 ## Linking to APIs and Your Rails Back End